appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

             - Start periods: 160 seconds
             - Retries: 3
         * In the **ENVIRONMENT** section, set the below variables in the **Environment variables** subsection:
             - `APPSMITH_ENCRYPTION_PASSWORD`: Add a password to encrypt all credentials in the database.
+It's recommended to use a random password.
             - `APPSMITH_ENCRYPTION_SALT`: Use encryption salt to encrypt all credentials in the database.
+It's recommended to use a random password.
             - `APPSMITH_SUPERVISOR_PASSWORD` : Password to access the supervisor console to watch the processes in the Appsmith container.
+It's recommended to use a random password.
             - `APPSMITH_MONGODB_URI` : Enter the URI of the external MongoDB (v5.0 or later) instance.
             - `APPSMITH_ENABLE_EMBEDDED_DB` to `0`.
 This disables embedded mock databases on EFS volume.
         * In the **STORAGE AND LOGGING** section, provide details as below for **Mount points**: